futres/fovt-data-pipeline/README.md

 Here we follow the complete process for processing FuTRES data.
 The steps below are completed sequentially with outputs from earlier steps being used as input to later steps.

 ## STEP 0: Updating files dependent on the ontology
 There are some helper files that are used in the FuTRES environment that are must be generated after the FOVT ontology is updated.
+This step is only necessary after the FOVT ontology is updated and not meant to be run every time data is processed.
+This step may be skipped if you are only trying to re-process data.

 ```
 # checkout biscicol-server